fkie/catkin_lint/gh-pages/docs/messages.md

 - **Severity**: warning
 - **Explanation**:         The behavior of your build should not depend on any         environment variables.

-## executable file '*script*' is not installed

-- **ID**: uninstalled_script
-- **Severity**: warning
-- **Explanation**:         Your package contains a file that is marked as executable but not         installed.
-If it is a script intended to be run (e.g. with rosrun), it         will not work outside the devel tree.
-If it is not an executable         script, you should fix the file permissions.

 ## exported include path '*path*' does not exist

 - **ID**: missing_export_include_path